keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 [installation guide](../installation/_index.md).

 > **Note**
-Plase be aware that Keptn Lifecycle Operator does not need to be installed for this use-case.
+Please be aware that Keptn Lifecycle Operator does not need to be installed for this use-case.

 ### Installation of metrics provider (optional)